particle-iot/docs/src/content/troubleshooting/guides/device-management/finding-your-device-id.md

 In the phone apps, clicking on the device will show you the device ID in the Info panel.

-In Particle Build (Web IDE) at <https://build.particle.io>, click on the Devices icon (the circle with 4 lines, the target symbol).
+In [Particle Web IDE](https://build.particle.io/), click on the Devices icon (the circle with 4 lines, the target symbol).
 Select the device and then the ">" icon to view the device ID.

-In the Particle Console at <https://console.particle.io>, the My Devices icon displays the device ID.
+In the [Particle Console](https://console.particle.io/), the My Devices icon displays the device ID.

 In the Particle CLI, the command: